railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_illustration.rst

 Partner locations (customers and suppliers) are not located under your company in the hierarchical structure, so their contents are not considered as part of your own stock.
 So if you just look at the physical locations inside your own company, those two bicycles are no longer in your company.
-They are no longer in your own physical stock, but it is still very useful to see them in your customer's stock because that helps when you carry out detailed stock management analysis.
+Although they are no longer in your own physical stock, it is still very useful to see them in your customer's stock, because that will help when you carry out detailed stock management analysis.

+.. tip:: Consignment Stock

-.. tip:: For Consignment Stock, you need to define the location for the consignment customer or supplier concerned as part of your own stock.
+        To manage Consignment Stock, you need to define the location for the consignment customer or supplier as part of your own stock and not as a partner location.

 .. note:: Accounts

      In managing stock, a gap between the data in the software and real quantities in stock is difficult to avoid.
      Double-entry stock management gives twice as many opportunities to find an error.
-     If you forget two items of stock this error will automatically be reflected in the counterpart's location.
+     If you forget two items of stock, this error will automatically be reflected in the counterpart's location.

 You can make a comparison with accounting, where you will easily find an error because you can look